Samsingh36/TaskMate-Todo-App-MEAN-Stack/README.md

 ## Copyright

-© [Year] [Samar Pratap Singh].
+© Samar Pratap Singh.
 All rights reserved.

 This project and all its content, including but not limited to code, images, and documentation, are the intellectual property of Samar Pratap Singh.
-Unauthorized reproduction, modification, distribution, or use of the content without prior written permission is strictly prohibited.